markoravnice25/GA-Project-2-PokeDex/README.md

 ## Visit the website:

 * To visit the page, check out my [Netlify link](https://marko-pokemon.netlify.app/)
-* To run your local server, use 'yarn start'.
+* To run on your local server, use 'yarn start'.